doombubbles/bg3-mods/Wiki/Spell-Changes.md

 **Shadow Blade / Flame Blade** - While in your inventory, you gain the ability to infuse a different weapon with a coating for extra Psychic / Fire damage

+**Ice Knife** - Ice explosion now does half damage if the target succeeds their save

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat